yanshengyuan/Ustormer/README.md

 If you want to use this repo for any academic or commercial purpose or if you have any questions to ask me please contact me in shengyuan_yan@163.com and for academic references please cite Ustormer as followings:

-Shengyuan Yan, Research on an Image Restoration Method based on Window-based Channel-wise Local Self-attention Mechanism[M].
+Shengyuan Yan.
+Research on an Image Restoration Method based on Window-based Channel-wise Local Self-attention Mechanism[M].
 Wuhan University, China, 2022.

 Thanks for your attention and starring